enspiral/handbook/agreements/brand.md

 # Brand Agreement

+{% hint style="info" %}

-- [ ] Brand WG is currently "inactive".
+Brand WG is currently "inactive".
 Approval process in this agreement should be updated.

+{% endhint %}

 _Note: this agreement is not about ‘branded Enspiral ventures’ or Enspiral associated ventures/companies.
 For now potential ventures go through the venture process.
 We have identified that that work needs wider input and alignment with the people working on clarifying Enspiral ventures._